aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/saving-generated-barcodes/_index.md

 ### **SVG Format**
-Scalable Vector Graphics (SVG) corresponds to an vector image format based on XML.
+Scalable Vector Graphics (SVG) corresponds to a vector image format based on XML.
 It is used to create two-dimensional images in web applications.
 In SVG images, the image appearance is described in XML text.
 Such files can be scaled to various size measures keeping resolution quality.
 Accordingly, this vector image format is suitable for websites and graphics printing owing to its capability to resize images in line with various design requirements.

 <!--The following code snippet explains how to create SVG barcode images.